shiroyashik/sculptor/README.md

 You can use it if running your own Sculptor instance is difficult for you.

-To connect, simply change **IP Server** in Figura settings to the address below:
+To connect, simply change **Figura Cloud IP** in Figura settings to the address below:

 > figura.shsr.ru

-Authentication is enabled on the server via: Mojang and [Ely.By](https://ely.by/)
+Authentication is enabled on the server via: Mojang(Microsoft) and [Ely.By](https://ely.by/)

 For reasons beyond my control, the server is not available in some countries.